bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-I wait for the app to build, and once it's ready, I can start the app by typing $&gt; npm then a space followed by start ($&gt; npm start).
+<p>I wait for the app to build, and once it's ready, I can start the app
+by typing $&gt; npm then a space followed by start ($&gt; npm start).

-The process of building the React app could take a couple of minutes, so just sit tight while it builds.
+<p>The process of building the React app could take a couple of minutes, so
+just sit tight while it builds.

-Great.
-My React app has started and loaded in the browser at localhost:3000 which is the local server.
+<p>Great.
+My React app has started and loaded in the browser at
+localhost:3000 which is the local server.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-c. on your react network (44) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->